-Bank Art Gallery will reopen on Friday, May 8 from 6 to 9 pm with the launch of a new living exhibition, a dynamic approach that reimagines the gallery as an environment where art is not fixed in time, but continues to evolve and expand.
+Bank Art Gallery will reopen on Friday, May 8th from 6 to 9 pm with the launch of a new Living Exhibition.
+The evening will mark the unveiling of Andrés San Millán’s retablo, a monumental installation that anchors the exhibition and sets the tone for the space.

 Set within the historic former Newburgh Savings Bank, the gallery’s architecture continues to play a central role in how work is experienced, with large-scale and immersive pieces becoming part of the environment itself.